ahronsz/robonomics-drex-demo/README.md

 [Statemine](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fkusama-statemine-rpc.paritytech.net#/explorer).

-As soon as there is an income (positive change in `assets:account` *storage function* for address derived from seed and for token id `3077`) the RPI triggers GPIO pin 18 and coffee machine starts making coffee!
+As soon as there is an income (positive change in `assets:account` *storage function* for address derived from seed and for token id `102`) the RPI triggers GPIO pin 18 and coffee machine starts making coffee!

 ## Things to point out
 - This is a POC of a blockchain-driven IoT device, it has things to improve, wires to hide and functionality to implement
-- Token ID, the one, coffee-machine is waiting to receive is edited [here](https://github.com/Multi-Agent-io/robonomics-coffee-maker/blob/master/statemine_monitor.py#L27), so you can use your own token
+- Token ID, the one, solar-panel is waiting to receive is edited [here](https://github.com/Multi-Agent-io/robonomics-coffee-maker/blob/master/statemine_monitor.py#L27), so you can use your own token
 - Right now the only thing that matters for income tracker is the positive difference between current and previous asset balance.
 This may be filtered [code](https://github.com/Multi-Agent-io/robonomics-coffee-maker/blob/master/statemine_monitor.py#L59).